cisco/ChezScheme/IMPLEMENTATION.md

  * performs front-end optimizations on that representation (see "cp0.ss", "cptypes.ss", etc.),

- * and then compiles to machine code (see "cpnanopass.ss"), which involves many individual passes that convert through many different intermediate forms (see "np-language.ss").
+ * and then compiles to machine code (see "cpnanopass.ss" and "cpprim.ss"), which involves many individual passes that convert through many different intermediate forms (see "np-language.ss").

 It's worth noting that Chez Scheme produces machine code directly, instead of relying on a system-provided assembler.
 Chez Scheme also